Update 2018 for Armstrong Clark Hardwood Stain Reviews

 Wear/Tear and Peeling: 9

 – Armstrong Clark Hardwood stain did not peel on our test deck.
-A small amount of wearing was noticeable around the door.
+A small amount of wear was noticeable around the door.
 Armstrong penetrates very well into IPE wood.